shan0903/ThreePiglet2022/00README.md

 Instruction for analysis replication:

 *Note.
 All the data files and the script files should be saved in the same directory.

 *Note.
-The paths in the GET DATA commands in the .sps files (see comments) need to be changed to the directory containing the scripts.
+The paths in the GET DATA commands in the .sps files and those in os.chdir in the .txt files (see comments) need to be changed to the directory containing the scripts.

 ————————

-1. Participants and trial counts in Methods-participants:
+Participants and trial counts in Methods-participants:
 Use Data.csv and run script 01.txt in python environment。

 ————————

 2-3.The developmental trajectory of mental rotation ability:

 Run script 02.txt in python environment.